Solving the Offline and Online Min-Max Problem of Non-smooth Submodular-Concave Functions: A Zeroth-Order Approach: Main Results

 Then, it holds that

 where $\tau$ is the threshold defined in \eqref{eq:Sk} and

 \end{theorem} A proof of Theorem~\ref{th:on} can be found in Appendix~\ref{app:proof}.
-Theorem~\ref{th:on}, shows that in the expectation sense, the average of the (online) duality gap of $f^L$ and the average of the dual gap $\text{Dual-Gap}_{\tau,N}$ in the sequence generated by Algorithm~\ref{alg:ZOEG} converge to zero asymptotically.
+The sequence $\bar{z}_k$, and hence $\bar{e}_0$ and $\bar{P}_N$, are random, as they depend on the iterates $\hat{z}_k$.
+This is why they appear inside the expectations in \eqref{eq:eqon1}.
+The deterministic bound $\bar{P}$ used to set the step size $h_2$ always exists, since the problem is constrained, while sharper problem-dependent bounds may be available.
+Theorem~\ref{th:on} shows that in the expectation sense, the average of the (online) duality gap of $f^L$ and the average of the dual gap $\text{Dual-Gap}_{\tau,N}$ in the sequence generated by Algorithm~\ref{alg:ZOEG} converge to zero asymptotically, provided that the path-length bound $\bar{P}$ grows sublinearly in $N$.
 In the next section, we will verify the theoretical findings through numerical examples.